 Exhibits and displays help to bring the past to life.
 Learn more about famous battles, military training, and life within the fortress.
 The high vantage point also affords sweeping views over the water and the village.

 - Admission: Adults $13.50, Youth (5-12) $8, Children (4 and under) $0

 - Hours: Peak Summer 9:00 am – 7:00 pm

 2. Discover the Island’s Religious History at Sainte Anne’s Church

-Sainte Anne’s Church is a pretty white building with a towering steeple and colorful stained-glass windows.
-The present building dates back to the 1870s, replacing older places of worship, and it stands on land that was donated by Magdelaine Lafromboise—a fur trader and ardent follower of the Catholic faith.
+Sainte Anne’s Church is a white building with a towering steeple and colorful stained-glass windows.
+The present building dates back to the 1870s, replacing older places of worship, and it stands on land donated by Magdelaine Lafromboise—a fur trader and ardent follower of the Catholic faith.